The Mendix Cloud supports adding custom domains such as

 This option is available for free for licensed apps.
-You can not add custom domains to your free apps.
+You cannot add custom domains to free apps.

 This how-to will teach you how to do the following:

-- How to upload a Custom Domain Certificate to the Mendix Cloud Platform
+- Upload a custom domain certificate to the Mendix Cloud

 Before starting this how-to, make sure you have completed the following prerequisites:

-- You have basic knowledge about SSL/TLS certificates
+- Have a basic knowledge of SSL/TLS certificates:

-- You know what a “Intermediate Certificate Chain” is and what it is used for
+- What an intermediate certificate chain is and what it is used for

-- You know what a “Certificate Request” is and what it is used for
+- What a certificate request is and what it is used for

-- You have basic knowledge about Certificate Authorities (like GeoTrust, Thawte, Verisign, RapidSSL, GoDaddy, Comodo)
+- Have a basic knowledge of certificate authorities (like GeoTrust, Thawte, Verisign, RapidSSL, GoDaddy, Comodo)

-Before configuring your Custom Domain in the Mendix Cloud Platform you will need to configure a DNS record for your Custom Domain at your Domain Registrar /DNS provider.
+Before configuring your custom domain in the Mendix Cloud, you will need to configure a DNS record for your custom domain at your domain registrar/DNS provider.

-Custom Domain Certificates (or just “Certificates”) and Custom Domains are managed in separate locations in the Mendix Cloud Platform.
-Certificates are currently managed on Application level.
-You can have a collection of Certificates.
-For example when your Certificate expires, you can upload a new Certificate next to your old Certificate.
-Those can be chosen when you configure a Custom Domain.
-This is done on Environment level (Test, Acceptance, Production).
+You can have a collection of certificates.
+For example when your certificate expires, you can upload a new certificate next to your old certificate.
+Those can be chosen when you configure a custom domain.
+This is done on the environment level (test, acceptance, production).